 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Affiliate Asset Solutions, LLC was founded in 2015.
+According to the Better Business Bureau (BBB), Affiliate Asset Solutions, LLC is a legitimate collection agency, founded in 2015.
 The BBB established a profile page for AAS in 2016.
 AAS is listed as a collection systems provider; billing and medical billing service; and medical business administrator.

 According to its website, AAS “was created by professionals with more than 100 years of experience in the accounts receivable management industry.”
 AAS employs a “management team…committed to ensuring that every person they communicate with is treated with dignity and respect.”
 In addition, AAS utilizes “processes that have been developed and are regularly reviewed to ensure that every consumer interaction meets and emphasizes this expectation.”